 Eid-Ul-Adha, the festival of sacrifice, venerating the completion of the Hajj is around the corner.
-It is a joyous occasion; a time to forge new beginnings and to celebrate together with your family & friends.
+It is a joyous occasion, a time to forge new beginnings and to celebrate together with family & friends.
 As the ‘Sacrificial Feast’ is here, we suppose that your taste buds are tempted with the thoughts of the delicious spread that awaits you.

 Lamb is the most important dish on an Eid menu.
 In the Arab world, Eid starts and ends with exquisite lamb dishes.
 Roasted lamb is one of the most important delicacies for Eid.
 The lamb is roasted to a golden crust perfection with mild spices and seasonings served on a bed of rice along with salads.
 This is a popular dish among all the Middle Eastern Countries.

-Biriyani is the most prominent Eid speciality of the South Asian countries, and there is a growing liking for this dish in Arabic region.
-It is a dish made with Basmati rice that originated in Persia and later reached to India, Pakistan and Bangladesh.
-It is a preparation of Basmati rice and meat or poultry together, along with whole spices, nuts and raisins to give it a temptingly intense flavour and aroma.
+Biriyani is the most prominent Eid speciality of the South Asian countries, and there is a growing liking for this dish in the Arabic region.
+It is a dish made with Basmati rice that originated in Persia and later reached India, Pakistan, and Bangladesh.
+It is a preparation of Basmati rice and meat or poultry together, along with whole spices, nuts, and raisins to give it a temptingly intense flavour and aroma.
 India is known to be the Master in Biriyani preparation, and they have their regional varieties as well.
 Pakistan and Bangladesh have their own unique take on this beautiful dish with the base method being the same.

 Tagine (the dish is named after the earthenware pot in which it is cooked) is the popular choice of Eid specialities all over North Africa.
 From Morocco to Algeria and Tunisia, the dish varies from region to region within each country, incorporating the locally available ingredients with recipes that have been handed down over generations.
 The preparation includes, meat and vegetables cooked and presented in Tagine itself and served along with couscous.